Sports boats set out on a voyage to electrify the waters in the same way Tesla electrified the roads

 Arc Boats CEO Mitch Lee is a long-time nerd, too.
 He grew up in San Jose, California — the cradle of Silicon Valley — where he began trading in currency exchanges when he was just 8 years old.
 After moving on to Northwestern University to study mechanical engineering, Lee created a personal finance app called Penny that he sold in 2018 to Credit Karma, which is now owned by Intuit.

 That deal helped provide Lee with the money to start Arc Boats in Southern California with Ryan Cook, a friend he met at Northwestern.
-Electrifying boats has been in the back of Lee's mind since Tesla rolled out its first car — the Roadster — in 2008 and started to wonder if the technology would eventually work on the boats he grew to love as the son of parents who loved to water skiing.
+Electrifying boats has been in the back of Lee's mind since Tesla rolled out its first car — the Roadster — in 2008 and he wondered if the technology would eventually work on the boats he grew to love as the son of parents who loved to water ski.

-The success of Tesla's expanding line-up of vehicles along with electric cars made by other automakers finally created a supply chain of batteries and other parts needed to electrify boats, too.
+The success of Tesla's expanding line-up of vehicles and the electric cars made by other automakers finally created a supply chain of batteries and other parts needed to electrify boats, too.
 Arc Boats, founded in 2021, now employs more than 100 employees, including former engineers who worked for Elon Musk at two of his breakthrough companies — Tesla and rocket ship maker SpaceX.

-After selling only a handful of the Arc One luxury cruisers, Lee has foresees being able to ramp up production to sell hundreds of the Arc Sport model across the country annually.
+After selling only a handful of the Arc One luxury cruisers, Lee foresees being able to ramp up production to sell hundreds of the Arc Sport model across the U.S. annually.

-Those same selling points are being made by a wide range of other boat makers trying to shift away gas-combustion engines that can easily cost their owners $300 to $600 to fill up their tanks to spend a day traversing a lake or river.
+A wide range of other boat makers trying to shift away from gas-combustion engines and fuel tanks that can easily cost $300 to $600 to fill for a day traversing a lake or river are making similar arguments.
 Some, like Sweden's Candela and another California startup, Navier, are selling electric-powered hydrofoil speedboats that probably wouldn't work as well for water skiing or wakeboarding.

 A variety of other electric boats, in a range of different styles, are being made by a list of others, including Vision Marine, Ingenity, RS Electric, Duffy Boats and Rand Boats.